 On the left the EGA version released in 1990 on 5.25″ floppies and on the left, the very rare black label version from 1992, this was the Software Toolworks version, distributed in the EU by U.S. Gold

-Loom was ported to a variety of systems, it was released in Japan for the Fujitsu FM-Towns system and even localized to Hebrew.
+Loom was ported to a variety of systems and was released in Japan for the Fujitsu FM-Towns system – It was even localized to Hebrew.

-While Loom sold well, was a commercial success at the time and were critically acclaimed, we have to remember that the early nineties were the heyday of the graphical adventure.
+While Loom sold well, was a commercial success at the time, and was critically acclaimed, we have to remember that the early nineties were the heyday of the graphical adventure.

 Already established franchises like Sierra’s King’s Quest and Space Quest saw releases of the newest rendition in their respectful series, with VGA graphics and Point’n’click interfaces.